rbatorsky/intro-to-ngs-bioinformatics/lessons/03_Alignment.md

 Let's look line by line at the options we've given to BWA:
 1. `-t 2` : BWA runs two parallel threads.
 Alignment is a task that is easy to parallelize because alignment of a read is independent of other reads.
+Recall that in [Setup](01_Setup.md) we asked for a compute node allocation with  `--cpus=4`, which can process up to 8 threads.
+Here we are using only 2 threads.

 2. `-M` : "mark shorter split hits as secondary".
+This option will change the SAM flag (discussed in next section) that is assigned to short reads that have read segments mapped to distant locations.
-This option is needed for GATK compatibility, which is a tool we will use for variant calling. [see this explanation on biostars](https://www.biostars.org/p/97323/ )
+It optionn is needed for GATK/Picard compatibility, which are tools we use downstream. [see this explanation on biostars](https://www.biostars.org/p/97323/
+)

 3. `-R "@RG\tID:reads\tSM:na12878" `: Add a read group tag (RG) and a sample name (SM) to our alignment file header.
 We'll see where this appears in our output.
 In addition to being required for GATK, it's advisable to always add these labels to make the origin of the reads clear.

 4. `-o results/na12878.sam` :  Place the output in the results folder and give it a name